Pain Management - Information for Health Professionals

 Inclusion criteria

-• Pain in the subacute phase with high levels of analgesic use (e.g. opioids), patient distress and risk of progressing to chronic pain
+• Pain in the subacute phase where there are issues with high level of analgesic use e.g. opioids, patient distress and there is a risk of progressing to chronic pain.

-• Patients with intractable cancer pain, where interventional strategies are being considered for ongoing oncological and palliative care.
+• Patients with intractable cancer pain where interventional strategies are considered in the context of ongoing oncological and palliative care.

 • Appointment preference will be given to patients who residue within the South Eastern Sydney Local Health District.
 Please refer to the Pain Australia website to access a national pain service directory.